 For even more about these topics, see "Response Similarity Analysis", a 17-page Word document with lots of similar topics, available via the Internet: click here if you're connected.
 (Note that this document is quite dated but may be of interest for historical and background reasons.)

-You'll surely want to take in a journal article submitted for publication in 2006: "Using selected indices to monitor cheating on multiple-choice exams", another Word document, some 15 pages in length.
+You'll surely want to take in a journal article submitted for publication in 2006: "Using selected indices to monitor cheating on multiple-choice exams", a PDF document, some 15 pages in length.
 This article mentions other software working in the area of cheating detection, such as Scrutiny!, Integrity, and SCheck.

 Then, having looked at the journal article, which was critical of Harpp-Hogan methods, you'll have to take in the best-selling, riveting sequel, a paper which explains how Lertap was modified after Harpp & Hogan revised their original guidelines in response to the journal article.
 See "Using Lertap 5.6 to monitor cheating on multiple-choice exams".